 John laughed – actually laughed - at that.
 "I will find you wherever you go, both of you.
 I'm the one who taught you how to live off grid, remember?
 Or has all the gang rape in prison fucked with your brain, Dean?
 I know you both too well.
 I'll find you and when I do, you're never gonna see each other again."

-For a minute, Sam thought John had gone too far, pressed Dean too hard and he was terrified that Dean was going to do something reckless, like attack him.
+For a minute, Sam thought John had gone too far, pressed Dean too hard.
+He was terrified that Dean was going to do something reckless, like attack him.
 Their father might have been getting on in years, but he was still one tough son of a bitch.

 But Sam needn't have worried.
 Dean reached behind him and pulled out a gun, glinting cheerily in the meagre light from outside.